-It’s not like this is entirely without cause.
-By making it so readers can only access the game through video provided by the author, the author does get more direct control over the information that they drip feed to their audience.
-They also gain access to editing tricks to make impossible actions happen in the game (Petscop does a very impressive version of this where the author records footage of their character moving then splice it with earlier footage to make it look the like game is predicting what the player will do in the future).
-Droughts of content can make readers go insane with speculation, giving your work depth you didn’t even consider at first.
-Finally, if you give people direct access to a “haunted” game they might figure out that, well, it isn’t actually haunted at all.
-They might even be able to break into the files and uncover everything in the game without even having to play it!
+By making it so readers can only access the game through video provided by the author, the author maintains direct control over the information that they drip feed to their audience.
+Authors can use editing tricks to make impossible actions happen in the game ( as Petscop does by splicing together footage to make it look the like game is predicting what the player will do in the future).
+Authors can slowly release content to make readers go insane with speculation.
+And authors can maintain a “haunted” sense that keeps readers guessing about the underlying game.
 Besides, releasing a scary game would be just that, a scary game.

-However, I believe it is entirely possible to create a creepypasta story without running into these issues.
-The problems of content release and data miners are both solved in the same easy manner (using a trick I’ll take from .Hack).
-Episodic release.
+However, I believe there are other ways to to create a creepypasta story, particulary through experimenting with Episodic release.
 Data miners can’t break into your game to find the end if the end isn’t in the game yet.
-In fact, the ASSURANCE that someone will eventually hack their way into your files provides you with another avenue for story telling, one that fits perfectly with the idea of episodic release of the game.
-Cryptic messages can be hidden in files, impossible areas can be cleared by cheating, and more importantly readers would be subtly directed to seek out one of the core components of this kind of storytelling, the audience community, as they ran into barriers that they were unable to pass without a level of dedication and technical expertise they likely didn’t have.
-At this point the story starts becoming their story too as they help decipher the clues, go to weird websites to download what may or may not be a fake level, and maybe produce supplemental content to help other audience members play the game or follow along with events.
+In fact, the ASSURANCE that someone will eventually hack their way into your files provides another avenue for story telling, one that fits perfectly with the episodic release of the game.
+Cryptic messages can be hidden in files, impossible areas can be cleared by cheating, and readers can be directed to seek out one of the core components of this kind of storytelling, the audience community.
+At this point the story starts becoming their story too as they help decipher the clues, go to websites to download what may or may not be a fake game level, and maybe produce supplemental content to help other audience members play the game or follow along with events.